Through the eyes of others

 Let’s take a creative look at some alternative perspectives to imagine how others might potentially be involved.

-A detective highly skilled in lateral thinking techniques decides that whilst the scenario given by the police officer is quite likely, there may still be alternatives worth investigating.
+A detective skilled in lateral thinking techniques decides that whilst the scenario given by the police officer is probable, there may still be alternatives worth investigating.

-The detective first considers possible perspectives of the business owner.
+He considers the possible perspective of the business owner.
 He imagines himself trapped in a failing business he can’t sell.
 He might take out a large insurance policy in case of fire and/or theft.
-He could stage the break-in, claim to have lost the cash, and then reap the benefit of the insurance whilst quietly pocketing the cash.
+He could stage the break-in, claim to have lost the cash, and then reap the insurance while quietly pocketing the cash.
 He makes a note to check out the insurance situation and talk to the accountant/bookkeeper for the business.

 Next, he considers the landlord/owner of the warehouse viewpoint.
 Perhaps the tenant’s business was failing and he was a long way behind in the rent.
 Knowing that it would be a costly exercise to get the tenant out, the landlord may have decided to burn the place down for insurance and steal the cash in the safe as compensation for the back rent.
 The detective makes a note to investigate the rent situation.
 He also decides to check with the local government authorities to see if the property had recently been cited for falling into disrepair or needing expensive renovations.
 Any application to develop the property could pose some interesting questions also.